Magnetic amplifier: Usage in electric power generation

 Magnetic amplifiers were extensively used in electricity power generation from the early 1960s onwards.
 They provided the small signal amplification for generator automatic voltage regulation (AVR) from a small error signal at milliwatt (mW) level to 100 kilowatt (kW) level.
 This was in turn converted by a rotating machine (exciter) to 5 megawatt (MW) level, the excitation power required by a typical 500 MW Power Plant Turbine Generator Unit.
 They proved durable and reliable.
 Many are recorded in service through the mid-1990s and some are still in use at older generating stations, notably in hydroelectric plants operating in northern California.

 Misnomer uses

 In the 1970s, Robert Carver designed and produced several high quality high-powered audio amplifiers, calling them magnetic amplifiers.
 In fact, they were in most respects conventional audio amplifier designs with unusual power supply circuits.
 They were not magnetic amplifiers as defined in this article.
-They should not be confused with real magnetic audio amplifiers, which also exist.
+They should not be confused with real magnetic audio amplifiers.